 - Possible causes of increased inflammation include poor levels of healthy gut bacteria, toxin exposure, and reactions to diet or lifestyle.
 In very high levels it may be advisable to contact your veterinary care provider

 - Consider an anti-inflammatory or prescription food.
-Some research has noted that changing the type of protein in a dog’s diet, for example switching from chicken to salmon, or trying a dog food with hydrolyzed protein may help to reduce inflammation
+Some research has noted that changing the type of protein in a pet’s diet, for example switching from chicken to salmon, or trying a pet food with hydrolyzed protein may help to reduce inflammation

 - Consider anti-inflammatory snacks (blueberries, alfalfa, apples (no seeds), carrots, pumpkin, red pepper), or anti-inflammatory targeted supplements such as fish oil.